strawberry-py/strawberry-userdocs/README.md

 ﻿# User documentation for [pumpkin.py](https://github.com/pumpkin-py/pumpkin-py)

-## If you are a bot or server admin, read...
+## If you are a bot or server admin, ...

 - [Permission management](en/admin/acl.md): Walkthrough on how to set up the permissions securely.